-b.
 Financial liabilities

-1) Subsequent measurement
+Subsequent measurement

-Except for financial liabilities at FVTPL, all the financial liabilities are subsequently measured at amortized cost using the effective interest method.
+Except for financial liabilities at FVTPL, all the financial liabilities are subsequently measured at amortized cost using the effective interest method c.
+Derivative financial instruments

-Derecognition of financial liabilities
+2) Derecognition of financial liabilities

-The Company derecognizes financial liabilities when, and only when, the Company's obligations are discharged, cancelled or they expire.
+The Company derecognizes financial liabilities when, and only when, the Company's obligations are discharged, cancelled or expired.
 The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, is recognized in profit or loss.